 Once I moved to the mountains, I decided not to make the same mistake again and so I began to bring my love of searching for photographic viewpoints in the comfort of a car to my new home.
 The winding, narrow roads reminded me of my efforts in England and the experience of my leg-destroying first effort at alpine hiking made me consider two things.
 Firstly, that the views are much better when enjoyed from a larger distance away from the car park, and secondly, that planning and provision are as much a part of walking as the physical effort.

 Those lessons stood me in great stead when Jo and I began to take to hiking properly around six years ago.
 We were on holiday together in the Lake District for the second time and an urge to get “just a bit higher” for an ideal view across Derwent Water led us to begin walking up the steep side of a well-positioned fell.
 Not along the well-trodden hiking path, but directly up the fern-covered slopes of the peak’s eastern face.
 After a fair amount of clambering, scrambling and slipping, it became clear that the return to the car would be best achieved by getting all the way to the summit, before finding a less treacherous route back down.
-It was, in fact, only when we reached the peak’s summit that we even realized what we’d been clambering.
-A battered wooden sign lay on the ground, bearing the name of the fell: Catbells.
-One of the better-known of the Lakeland fells, and a name with which I was familiar: even though I was, as yet, barely starting to find my true affinity with the region.
+It was, in fact, only when we reached the peak’s summit that we even realised what we’d been clambering: Catbells.
+One of the better-known of the Lakeland fells, and a name with which I was familiar; even though I was, as yet, barely starting to find my true affinity with the region.

-This first ascent was difficult.
-A steep, uncharted slope, crossed only by sheep tracks and lashed by strong winds.
+This first ascent was difficult, despite the sunshine.
+A steep, uncharted and very uneven slope, crossed only by sheep tracks and lashed by strong winds.
 We’d battled our way up through ferns and gorse, and still made it to the top.
-I realized that if I could make it up a Lakeland fell the hard way, then I could surely do so along the route which everyone else takes.
-This was the holiday during which I realized that I could hike, and hike properly.
+I realised that if I could make it up a Lakeland fell the hard way, then I could surely do so along the route which everyone else takes.
+This was the holiday during which I realised that I could hike, and hike properly.
 It would be a matter of regaining a better level of fitness and a matter of preparation.
 If nothing else, buying and studying a walkers’ map would make things a great deal easier.

 Since this first realisation, Jo and I have achieved several bigger goals.
 Our subsequent major outing, to Green Crag, left us with screaming muscles thanks to steep slopes and an unplanned diversion brought on by a hail storm.